-10. COVID-19
+9. COVID-19

-On March 11, 2020, the World Health Organization declared a global pandemic (the "pandemic") as a result of the spread of COVID-19.
-Since that time, the pandemic has severely impacted local economies around the globe.
-In many countries, including Canada, organizations were forced to cease or limit operations for long or indefinite periods of time.
-Measures taken to contain the spread of COVID-19, including travel bans, quarantines, physical distancing, and closures of non-essential services have triggered significant disruptions to organizations worldwide, resulting in a widespread economic slowdown.
-Governments and central banks have responded with monetary and fiscal interventions in an attempt to stabilize economic conditions.
+The outbreak of a novel strain of coronavirus ("COVID-19") was declared a global pandemic by the World Health Organization in March 2020.
+COVID-19 has severely impacted many economies around the globe.
+In many countries, including Canada, businesses were forced to cease or limit operations for long periods of time.
+Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
+Global stock markets have also experienced great volatility and a significant weakening.
+Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.